Court Etiquette in WA

 - Clean closed in shoes.

-The following are examples of what would not be acceptable in court:
+The following are examples of what is not be acceptable in court:

 - Sleeveless tops;